DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/axes.md

 - [ArgumentAxis](../reference/argument-axis.md) - renders an argument axis with grid lines.
 - [ValueAxis](../reference/value-axis.md) - renders a value axis with grid lines.
-- [ArgumentScale](../reference/argument-scale.md) - customizes the argument scale.
+- [ArgumentScale](../reference/argument-scale.md) - allows you to customize the argument scale.
-- [ValueScale](../reference/value-scale.md) - customizes the value scale.
+- [ValueScale](../reference/value-scale.md) - allows you to customize the value scale.

 ## Basic Setup